FrankFineis/FrankFineis.github.io/blog/_posts/2016-06-01-Greeble_decomposition.md

 That's it.
 I mean, that's the biggest reason - deep nets learn really good bases that aren't confined to being linear combinations of the original pixel features (like PCA), or convex combinations of pixel features (like archetypal analysis), but seemingly arbitrarily complex, non-linear transformations of pixel features in the training set.

+### Outstanding questions that I have about deep learning:

+Many things about deep learning go unaddressed in a typical walkthrough to a new deep learning framework like a Keras or a Theano.
+Here are a few questions I'll hope to explore on my own that I feel are important to understanding deep learning as a tool and not a solution.

+1. What are the dimensionality constraints for training a multi-layer perception model?
+Is it even possible to train a model using less than a few thousand training examples?
+Is there a ratio of $n$ (training examples) to $p$ (feature dimension) beyond which an MLP or a convolutional neural network would be particularly easy to train?

+2. Is there a way to assess statistical significance using a neural net - e.g., can I get something like a standard error for the coefficients in a weights matrix between two layers of an MLP?

+3. Besides bootstrapping or cross-validation, can I get some sort of confidence interval around the predictions coming out of, say, a deep net used for multi-class classification?

 ### Meet the Greebles

 Greebles look exactly how they sound, as in, they're purple minions with weird phallic horns: